shearerp/shearerp.github.io/_posts/2022-01-01-grokking-linked-list-reversal.md

             P    C    A
 ... <- x <- y    z -> ...
 ```

-### Initial Setup
+When shifting forward, we need to order the moves so that we don't lose any bridges we need.
+If we move `A` first, `C` will be unable to reach `z`, and if we move `C` first, `P` will be unable to reach `y`.
+So we have to move `P` first, then `C`, then finally `A`.

+### Coding it up

-To turn this plan into a working algorithm, let's start by setting up the invariant.
+To turn this plan into a working algorithm, let's start by setting up the pointers.
 ```
 P = None
 C = L.head
 A = L.head.next
 ```
-On our example list, this looks like:
+On our example list, this looks like
 ```
 P    C    A
 *    a -> b -> c -> d -> *
 ```

-### Flipping an Arrow
-To take a step forward, we need to flip the arrow under `C` and shift the pointers forward.
-When shifting forward, we need to carefully order the moves so that we don't lose any bridges we need.
-If we move `A` first, it'll be out of reach of `C`, and if we move `C` first, it'll be out of reach of `P`.
-So we have to move `P` first, then `C`, and finally `A`.
+To take a step forward, we need to flip the arrow under `C` and shift the pointers forward: first `P`, then `C`, then `A`.
 ```
 # flip arrow
 C.next = P